-Nigeria is depleting its foreign exchange reserves at a rate not witnessed in the last four years, Bloomberg disclosed its recent report.
+Bloomberg disclosed in its recent report that Nigeria is depleting its foreign exchange reserves at a rate unprecedented in the last four years.

 The global leader in business and financial information raised concerns that the Central Bank of Nigeria (CBN) is depleting its dollar holdings to support the Naira after pledging it would allow the currency to float more freely.

-Nigeria’s liquid reserves declined 5.6% since March 18, when the naira started its rebound from record-low levels against the dollar, to $31.7 billion as of April 12, according to Bloomberg’s calculations based on the latest available data from the Central Bank of Nigeria.
-That’s the biggest decline in a similar period since April 2020, according to data compiled by Bloomberg.
+Nigeria’s liquid reserves declined 5.6% since March 18, when the naira started rebounding from record-low levels against the dollar to $31.7 billion as of April 12, according to Bloomberg’s calculations based on the latest available data from the Central Bank of Nigeria.
+That’s the most significant decline in a similar period since April 2020, according to data compiled by Bloomberg.

 The report noted that Nigeria’s currency has recovered most of its losses since a 43% devaluation in January.
 That came after the CBN introduced measures to improve liquidity, attract capital inflows and allow the market to determine the naira’s exchange rate.
-As part of the reforms, the CBN pledged to clear a backlog of pent-up dollar demand.
+The CBN pledged to clear a backlog of pent-up dollar demand as part of the reforms.

-Meanwhile, Nigeria still has a sizable cushion of foreign-exchange reserves, buoyed by a rally in oil prices and inflows from multi-lateral loans.
-Gross reserves of around $32.6 billion cover about six months’ worth of imports, according to the International Monetary Fund.
+Meanwhile, Nigeria still has a sizable cushion of foreign exchange reserves, buoyed by a rally in oil prices and inflows from multi-lateral loans.
+According to the International Monetary Fund, gross reserves of around $32.6 billion cover about six months’ worth of imports.

 The CBN said last month it had cleared a backlog of overdue dollar purchase agreements estimated at $7 billion since the beginning of the year.
 That was built over years as the central bank pegged its currency against the dollar, leading to a scarcity of foreign currency that deterred foreign portfolio investment.
 However, it’s unclear how much dollar debt the CBN retains on its books.